Leaves of Absence and Withdrawals

 • Depending on the date of a student's withdrawal, tuition and other charges will be recalculated based on the Withdrawal Schedule established by the Trustees and published in the Student Fees booklet.

-• Students who withdraw from their studies after the eleventh week of the semester may not be allowed to return for at least four months (a minimum of one semester), to allow time to address the situation that led to the withdrawal.
+• Students who withdraw from their studies after the eleventh week of the semester may be advised not to return for at least four months (a minimum of one semester), to allow time to address the situation that led to the withdrawal.

 Involuntary Leave of Absence